-Revision rhinoplasty can be even more challenging than primary rhinoplasty since the support structure of the nose is often already weakened significantly, and a new surgery will have challenges in dealing with old scar tissue.
+Revision or corrective rhinoplasty, can be even more challenging than primary rhinoplasty since the support structure of the nose is often already weakened significantly, and a new surgery will have challenges in dealing with old scar tissue.
 These two factors are the major reasons why Dr. White’s approach to revision rhinoplasty often involves placement of cartilage grafts in the nose, which he usually obtains from the nasal septum or ear.
-Dr. White will review with you what your nose looked like before surgery, what the current aesthetic result is, and then how you will proceed together to achieve the nose that you wanted the first time.
+Dr. White strives to deliver the best revision rhinoplasty Miami has to offer.
+He will review with you what your nose looked like before surgery, what the current aesthetic result is, and then how you will proceed together to achieve the nose that you wanted the first time.
 If you are having breathing troubles after your initial rhinoplasty, Dr. White will also address these issues and review with you some solutions.

-Patients who are coming in for a revision rhinoplasty have already suffered the experience of undergoing cosmetic surgery only to be horribly disappointed by the results.
+Dr. Jeremy White sees Miami revision rhinoplasty patients who have already suffered the experience of undergoing cosmetic surgery only to be horribly disappointed by the results.
 This can happen due to mistakes made by an inexperienced surgeon, unrealistic expectations set by the doctor, poor healing or postoperative complications, or some combination of these factors.
-For this reason, it is of the utmost importance that the patient and surgeon have an open understanding about what kind of results can be expected.
+For this reason, it is of the utmost importance that the patient and surgeon have an open understanding of what kind of results can be expected.
 Patients going in for a revision rhinoplasty should be aware that the extent of damage done by the previous surgery may limit what can be achieved aesthetically.

-Dr. White has patients from North Miami and around the world who come to him for his unique expertise in rhinoplasty, and his outstanding success and reputation for correcting nose jobs that have been badly done or that did not produce the look envisioned by the patient.
+Dr. White has patients from Miami, Florida and around the world who come to him for his unique expertise in rhinoplasty, and his outstanding success and reputation for correcting nose jobs that have been badly done or that did not produce the look envisioned by the patient.
 Are you living with bad results of nose surgery?
-Talk to our team about revision rhinoplasty, please contact Dr. White and our staff to schedule a personal consultation.
+Talk to our team about a revision rhinoplasty.
+Please contact Dr. White and our Miami staff to schedule a personal consultation.